 Venice People Mover

-ABOVE: A Venice People Mover train in the
+ABOVE: A Venice People Mover train exits one of

-Piazzale Roma station.
-INSET BELOW: A station wall mural and entrance sign.
+the system's three elevated stations.
+INSET BELOW: A station wall mural and entrance sign

 wheelchair-accessible) connections between three points on the edge of the